Master of Science

 Career opportunities exist in in private companies like environmental consulting, reclamation/restoration, and regulatory compliance firms, in non-profit organizations that specialize in science communication, outreach, or environmental education, with local, state, or federal agencies in conservation, recreation and open space planning, natural resource management, or land-use planning.

-- advocate for environmental protections at a local, state, and national level
+- Develop environmental and natural resource policies at local, state, and national levels.

 Jobs*: